3rd-Eden/useragent/README.md

 But there few more tricks, so keep reading on until you hit the API section.

+### Performance

+The 1.0 release of the useragent parser spots a major performance improvement of the old parser, it also has a reduced memory level because we recompiled the regex list to make a smaller impact.

+Some stats from the benchmark:

+> Starting the benchmark, parsing 47 useragent strings per run
+> Executed benchmark (useragent2)
+> Count (86), Cycles (96), Elapsed (5.028), Hz (1640.9779913574882)
+>
+> Executed benchmark (useragent1)
+> Count (56), Cycles (96), Elapsed (5.03), Hz (1063.7910527195145)

+As you can see that useragent 2 (1.0) is much faster then original parser.
+The test above was executed on a iMac 2010 and Node.js v0.4.12.
+The code has been optimized to take full advantage of the upcoming V8 crankshaft support in node.js and you will another performance boost from it.
+Free performance boost, so that is pretty bad ass.

 ### Installation

 Installation is done using the Node Package Manager (npm).
 If you don't have